Masters/PhD Opportunity: Study of Turbulent Single-Phase and Two-Phase Flows with Polymer Drag Reduction

 – Bibliographic update

-– Final hologram acquisition, with and without polymers
+– Measurement of relevant characteristics of the flows with and without polymers

 – Processing of raw data and physical analysis of the results